MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdkgenerator/quickstart.md

 If you have installed Node.js tools, then you can build any existing SDK from the Visual Studio solution: [https://github.com/PlayFab/SDKGenerator/blob/master/SDKGenerator.sln](https://github.com/PlayFab/SDKGenerator/blob/master/SDKGenerator.sln)

 - Open the solution.
-- Set the Project Configuration to match the sdk you wish to build.
+- Set the Project Configuration to match the SDK you wish to build.
 - **Build** -> **Build Solution**.

 There are many prebuilt scripts which can build each SDK automatically: [https://github.com/PlayFab/SDKGenerator/tree/master/SDKBuildScripts](https://github.com/PlayFab/SDKGenerator/tree/master/SDKBuildScripts)